 4. GSM Unlock SIM Card Chips (Available only for iPhones)

 Personally, I am not overly excited about this method as not only it is temporary but it can even damage the device.

 Squeezing your SIM Card with the SIM interposer into the SIM Tray is not a very good idea.

-Although extremely cheap, the same is true for their manufacture as they are often defective.
+Although extremely cheap, they are often defective.
 Finally, you have to be very careful with which one to choose since they are different per network, iPhone model, and even iOS version.

 Can I unlock any GSM phone?

 The answer is no. Before you spend your money on the first GSM Unlock service that looks good to you, it is extremely important to know the exact IMEI status of your phone.